SolaceSamples/solace-samples-semp/docs/_tutorials/messagevpn-with-queue-java.md

 ---
 layout: tutorials
-title: Message VPN creation with Queue – Java
+title: Message VPN with Queue – Java
 summary: Sample integration into a Java-based management tool using the SEMP Java Client Library
 icon: management-integration-java.png
 ---